sandy-sp/gittxt/tests/test-repo/README.md

-# tests/test-repo/README.md
-# Sample Test Repo

-This is a sample README for testing Gittxt CLI.
+# This is a README